itsToggle/plex_debrid/README.md

 ### Description:

 plex_debrid provides an easy way to add media content to your debrid service/s, which becomes instantly watchable when mounting your debrid service with a personal media server like plex/emby/jellyfin/infuse.
-The plex watchlists, trakt watchlists and overseer-requests of specified users are constantly checked for newly added movies/shows and newly released episodes of watchlisted shows.Once new content is found, torrent indexers are scraped for the best, cached release on selected debrid services.
+The plex watchlists, trakt watchlists and overseer-requests of specified users are constantly checked for newly added movies/shows and newly released episodes of watchlisted shows.
+Once new content is found, torrent indexers are scraped for the best, cached release on selected debrid services.
 The torrent is then added to a suitable debrid service and a library refresh is performed to make the newly added content available.

 **For any debrid-cached content (movies, one-season tv shows or even multi-season tv shows) the entire process from watchlisting content to watching it takes about 10-20 seconds.**